PeteGoo/petegoo.github.io/_posts/2024-03-13-incident-response-sitreps.md

 ![Blue Screen of Death  ](/images/2024/bsod.jpg)

-I happened to be attending an online session by [Brent Chapman](https://greatcircle.com/), who at the time was leading Incident Response at Slack.
+A few years ago I happened to be attending an online session by [Brent Chapman](https://greatcircle.com/), who at the time was leading Incident Response at Slack.
 He was giving a talk if I remember correctly on his experience performing Incident Commander at Slack, Google, and the Burning Man festival.
 He mentioned the signifance of Situation Reports and it made me realise that I hadn't been consistent in the format of our Incident status updates and, to be honest, it was hurting us.

 # The need for SitReps
 Using Slack channels and video calls for incident response is great but a lot of us will have experienced the scenario where you join a Slack channel or video call for an ongoing incident and you want to ask "Can I get a summary of where we are at?".
 It's awkward because you know you have to interrupt whatever is being discussed to devote attention to getting you up to speed.